 You want to be confident that your course is well-designed and functions as you expect—before your students see it.
 With student preview, you can review the course content from a student's perspective.
-You can also validate course behaviors, such as the conditional release of content or how grades appear.
+You can also validate course behaviors.
+For example, you can review the conditional release of content and how grades appear.

-While in student preview mode, you can do these student activities:
+While in student preview, you can do these student activities:

 - Submit assignments